gpartin/LFM/code/docs/upload/LFM_Comprehensive_Report_20251103.md

 Abstract

-Phase 1 defines the design and implementation framework for validating the Lattice-Field Medium (LFM) through reproducible Tier 1–3 tests.
-It specifies the environment, configuration architecture, pass/fail criteria, and proof-packet generation protocol required to establish numerical and physical correctness of the model.
+Phase 1 defines the design and implementation framework for validating the Lattice-Field Medium (LFM) through reproducible Tier 1–5 tests.
+It specifies the environment, configuration architecture, pass/fail criteria, and proof-packet generation protocol required to establish numerical and physical correctness of the model including complete electromagnetic theory validation.
 This version modernizes the document layout for reproducibility and OSF publication compliance.

 1 Purpose

 Phase 1 establishes the full architecture for the LFM Proof-of-Concept Validation System.
-The goal is to provide a reproducible testing environment that demonstrates Tier 1–3 correctness and creates a foundation for higher-tier extensions and expert review.
+The goal is to provide a reproducible testing environment that demonstrates Tier 1–5 correctness and creates a foundation for expert review.

 2 Hardware and Environment